wp-media/wp-rocket-helpers/various/wp-rocket-license-manager/README.md

   validated database settings intact.
 - Uninstall removes both the generated bootstrap and the helper option.

 The account change is permanent once validation succeeds.
 Deactivating or deleting this helper does not restore the previous account because the new validated credentials have also been saved in WP Rocket's own settings.

-If WP_ROCKET_KEY or WP_ROCKET_EMAIL is defined in wp-config.php or by another MU plugin, remove those definitions before using this manager to change the credentials.
+Important: If WP_ROCKET_KEY or WP_ROCKET_EMAIL is defined in wp-config.php or by another MU plugin, this helper detects them and shows a warning. remove those definitions before using this manager to change the credentials.
 WP Rocket's bundled licence-data.php is handled automatically after successful validation.